-Yarrow oil is extracted from Achillea millefolium, a member of the Compositea plant family.
+Yarrow oil is extracted from Achillea millefolium, a member of the Compositae plant family.
 This perennial herb is known throughout Europe, but also grows in Asia and North America.
-Yarrow can grow up to three feet (one meter) high, and is distinguishable by its feathery and aromatic fern-like leaves, and pink-white, dense flower heads.
+Yarrow can grow up to 3 feet (1 meter) high, and is distinguishable by its feathery and aromatic fern-like leaves and pink-white, dense flower heads.

 Uses of Yarrow Oil

 Almost all the parts of the yarrow can be used therapeutically, either separately or together.
-The plant works fresh, dried, and can be used in teas, poultices, steamed vapor, tinctures, oils, and vinegars.
+The plant works fresh or dried and can be used in teas, poultices, steamed vapor, tinctures, oils and vinegars.
 However, in aromatherapy today, yarrow is most commonly used as a yarrow oil.
 You can use it for:

-- Skin conditions, such as helping heal inflamed wounds, rashes, and burns.
+• Skin conditions such as helping to heal inflamed wounds, rashes and burns.
 It can also promote hair growth.